LeonisX/space-trader/README.md

 AlertEncounterAliensSurrenderMessage=If you surrender to the aliens, they will take the artifact.
 Are you sure you wish to do that?
 AlertArtifactRelinquishedTitle=Artifact Relinquished
 AlertArtifactRelinquishedMessage=The aliens take the artifact from you.
+AlertEncounterPiratesNotTakeArtifactTitle=Pirates left Artifact
+AlertEncounterPiratesNotTakeArtifactMessage=Pirates are very interested in an Alien Artifact.
+But since no one could say what it is, their leader forbade even to touch him so as not to pick up some unknown infection.");

+# Encounters:
+EncounterHideArtifact=the Alien Artifact

 # News:
 NewsArtifactDelivery=Scientist Adds Alien Artifact to Museum Collection.